BitcoinAndLightningLayerSpecs/lsp/channel-request.md

 `Version: 0.0.2`

 The specification is defined in [LSPS1.yaml](./OpenAPI/LSPS1.yaml) and can be viewed in an OpenAPI editors like the [Swagger Editor](https://editor.swagger.io/).
+Every field is described in detail in the OpenApi document.

 ## Base API